Selenium-mc/SeleniumCore/README.md

 # SeleniumCore
-Core plugin for the Selenium Survival Server.
+Core plugin for the Selenium Survival Minecraft Server.
-Build with intellij IDEA
+Build with maven